dovecot/documentation/docs/core/config/service.md

 Post-login process for handling IMAP/POP3/Submission/ManageSieve client connections.

-* **client_limit** may be increased from the default `1` to save some CPU and memory, but it also increases the latency when one process serving multiple clients is waiting for a long time for a lock or disk I/O.
+* [[setting_text,service_client_limit,client_limit]] may be increased from the default `1` to save some CPU and memory, but it also increases the latency when one process serving multiple clients is waiting for a long time for a lock or disk I/O.

   In the future these waits may be reduced or avoided completely, but for now it's not safe to set this value higher than `1` in enterprise mail